dawit-kiros/pattern-recognition-opencv/README.md

 # Pattern Recognition with Image Processing

 This project demonstrates a pattern recognition process using image processing techniques.
-The goal is to distinguish and classify objects within an image through various steps, including noise reduction, histogram analysis, thresholding, connectivity analysis, and pattern recognition.
+The goal is to remove salt and pepper noises within an image by using the OpenCV library and do JPG image convolution with Gaussian Filter .

 ## Table of Contents